 Hyperemesis gravidarum is diagnosed when your health, wellbeing and ability to have a normal lifestyle are compromised due to the sickness and nausea you are experiencing.
 If you are admitted to hospital for treatment, a doctor will assess you and a plan of care will be made for your needs.
 Although treatments can temporarily relieve your symptoms, it is common for them to return.

-You can expect to be offered an anti-emetic (anti-sickness) medication, via an injection until you can tolerate this in tablet form.
+You can expect to be offered anti-emetic (anti-sickness) medication via an injection until you can tolerate this in tablet form.
 There are several different ones available and there is usually one that will work for you.
-You may also be offered intravenous fluids (IV fluids).
+You may also be offered intravenous (IV) fluids if you are unable to keep food and water down.
 This involves inserting a needle (cannula) into your hand to deliver replacement fluid into your body.
 This will temporarily rehydrate you and make you feel much better, whilst the right medication is found to help ease your sickness.

-Although no one likes to experience sickness and nausea, there are self-help remedies you can try, and it will more than likely ease off once you are beyond 12 weeks pregnant.
-Very few women will experience severe sickness and nausea, but if you do medical help can enable you to manage those symptoms.
+Although no one likes to experience sickness and nausea, there are self-help remedies you can try, and your symptoms will more than likely ease off once you are beyond 12 weeks pregnant.
+Very few women will experience severe sickness and nausea but, if you do, medical help can enable you to manage those symptoms.